visnudeva/niri-laniakea/README.md

 **>>>NEXT>>>, test the install script, add other colors, fix and upload the theme switcher**

-**A simple minimalist Niri theme dotfiles setup for Arch linux based distros.**
+**A simple, clean and minimalist Niri theme dotfiles setup for Arch linux based distros.**

 Here is my install script.